What is predictive analytics?

 - And so on…

-It’s important to split the dataset into training and test sets so that, when you give it your test data set – all the predictors without the knowledge of whether it was sunny that day or not – you can assess how well it predicted a sunny day.
+It’s important to split the dataset into ‘training’ and ‘test’ sets, so that when you give it your training data set – all the predictors without the knowledge of whether it was sunny that day or not – you can assess how well it predicted a sunny day.

 The model would also need clear parameters to define the outcome you’re interested in.
 For example, you might specify the hours of sunshine and the temperature range that would qualify a day as sunny.

 With so many possible applications of predictive technology, the benefits are theoretically endless.
-Here are a few common use cases for predictive models in commercial settings.
+Here’s how predictive analytics can help in commercial settings…

-Predictive models can learn the behavioral patterns that precede customer churn, and flag up when they’re happening.
+Predictive models can use historical and transactional data to learn the behavioral patterns that precede customer churn, and flag up when they’re happening.
 By acting promptly, a company may then be able to retain the customer by taking action.